VISIT ITALIAN WINERIES LANGHE

 Langhe wine tastings to enjoy a relaxing weekend?
 Of course, you can!

-SlowDays, as its name implies, loves relaxing travel.
-He loves the rolling hills of the Langhe.
-Two days among these hills are “medicine for the soul and the body.” the wineries of the Langhe teach you to respect the rhythms of nature.
-The best wineries in the Langhe are also the small family businesses where they open bottles that taste of love for the land and their work.
+SlowDays, as its name suggests, loves relaxing trips.
+It loves the gentle hills of the Langhe.
+The cellars of the Langhe teach you to respect the rhythms of nature.
+The best wine cellars in the Langhe are also small family-run businesses where they open bottles that taste of love for the land and their work.
+Two days among these hills are “a medicine for the soul and the body.”

 What are the best wineries in Langhe?
 Can I visit them?